AltruismeEfficaceQuebec/lean-site-template/content/faq.en.md

 It’s possible for most charities to be ineffective, something that many of us believe, but a small number to achieve amazing outcomes.
 That’s why it’s so important to find the best ones.
 If you are extremely skeptical of non-profits though, effective altruism isn’t about non-profits specifically – non-profits are just one possible route to social impact.

+Most charities are ineffective.
+However, a small number do manage to achieve amazing outcomes.

 #### What does it mean to help people?
 Or, what is good?

 Effective altruists focus on improving lives.
 Everyone would agree that, all other things equal, reducing suffering and increasing happiness is good.
 There might be other things of value as well – promoting art, or preserving the natural environment – but that’s not what effective altruism is about.